rkrzr/super/README.md

 4. In this directory run `super init` to initialize it as a new git repo
 5. Add all of your git repos with `super add <pathspec>`

+## Development setup

+This repo makes use of Nix and direnv.
+Run `direnv allow` to get a shell that has the right Rust version (specified in `rust-toolchain`) on its PATH.
+All Rust dependencies are specified in `Cargo.toml`.
+All non-Rust dependencies are specified in `shell.nix` (e.g. `cmake` and `clang`).

 ## cargo

 ```bash